On Store Languages of Language Acceptors: Store Languages of One-Way Machines

-Note that the following have been observed: \begin{enumerate} \item If $M$ is an $\NFA$ or an $\NPDA$, then $S(M)$ is regular and hence the deterministic version of the model can accept its own store language. \item If $M$ is an $\NCM$, then $S(M)$ can be accepted by a $\DCM$, hence the deterministic version of the model can accept its own store language. \end{enumerate} However, it follows from previous analyzes that the above does not hold for $\DPCM$s: \begin{proposition} There is a 0-reversal-bounded $\DPCM$ $M$ such that $S(M)$ cannot be accepted by any $\DPCM$. \end{proposition} \begin{proof} Suppose otherwise.
-It is known that there are languages in $\NCM$ that are not in $\DPCM$ \cite{OscarNCMA2014journal}.
-Let $L$ be such a language.
-By Proposition \ref{cannotremovenondet}, there exists $M' \in \DPCM$ that is $0$-reversal-bounded such that $(fZ_0)^{-1} S(M') = L(M)$.
-But $S(M') \in \DPCM$ by the assumption, and since it is clear that $\DPCM$ is closed under left quotient with a fixed word, $L(M)$ is as well, a contradiction. \end{proof}
+Finally, it is interesting to consider whether store languages of machine models can always be accepted by only deterministic machines of the same type.
+Indeed, the following are true: \begin{enumerate} \item If $M$ is an $\NFA$ or an $\NPDA$, then $S(M)$ is regular and hence the deterministic version of the model can accept its own store language. \item If $M$ is an $\NCM$, then $S(M)$ can be accepted by a $\DCM$, hence the deterministic version of the model can accept its own store language. \end{enumerate} However, it follows from Proposition \ref{0revbounded} that the store languages of $\DPCM$s cannot be accepted by $\DPCM$s.